 Enthalpy of Atomization:

 CH4 (g) → C (g) + 4H (g) ΔaH0= 1665.0 kJ mol-1

 For diatomic molecules, enthalpy of atomization is equal to the enthalpy of bond dissociation.
 For example: atomization of dihydrogen molecule.

 H2 (g) → 2H (g); ΔaH0= 435.0 kJ mol-1

 Enthalpy of solution:

 Enthalpy of solution, ΔsolH0 is the enthalpy change when one mol of a substance is completely dissolved in a solvent.
 For example:enthalpy of dissolution of ionic compound in water.

 Enthalpy change during phase transition:

-When a substance undergoes a phase transition, that is phase of a substance changes from one form to another, some energy is released or absorbed.
+When a substance undergoes a phase transition, that is the phase of a substance changes from one form to another, some energy is released or absorbed.
 For example when ice melts to water, energy is required for melting.
 Common enthalpy change during phase transition includes:

 Standard Enthalpy of vaporization: